-In quantum walks, superposition and interference play an important role in observing speedup in dynamics and in generation of entanglement\,\cite{3, 4}.
+In QW, superposition, coherence and interference plays an important role in observing speedup in dynamics and in generation of entanglement\,\cite{3, 4}.
 It is also one of the system where dynamics can be controlled to modify the way interference manifests leading to different interesting phenomena.
 That is, one can realize a ballistic spread of wave packet in position space and at the same time realize strong localization and weak localization by modifying the dynamics\,\cite{Joy12,21}.
-Therefore, quantifying and understanding interference in quantum walks will play an important role in exploring the possibility of explicitly using quantum interference as resource in quantum information processing tasks.
-Interference between different computational paths which play an important role in quantum computation will also get a better understanding which could result in interest towards optimization of computational tasks.

-From the theory of Anderson localization\,\cite{22} and weak localization\,\cite{23} , we know that broken symmetry in the dynamics of system due to disordered media leads to localisation of energy states and it has been experimentally verified\,\cite{24}.
+Therefore, quantifying and understanding interference in QW will play an important role in exploring the possibility of explicitly using quantum interference with the help of coherence measure in quantum information processing tasks.
+Quantum interference between different computational paths, which plays an important role in quantum computation, will also get a better understanding which could result in interest towards optimization of computational tasks.
+From the theory of Anderson localization\,\cite{22} and weak localization\,\cite{23} , we know that broken symmetry in the dynamics of system due to disordered media leads to localization of energy states and it has been experimentally verified\,\cite{24}.
 It is also established that the quantum interference is what results in Anderson localization and this effect is absent in classical systems.